JoaoAlmeida-dev/XML-Generator-API-AdvancedProgramming/README.md

 It has three diferent properties:

 * Version
-    * Specifies the version of the XML standart
+    * Specifies the version of the XML standard
 * Encoding
     * Specifies the encoding of the character set, for example: UTF-8, UTF-16 and more [here](https://xmlwriter.net/xml_guide/glossary.shtml#IANA)